The first thing you need is an ImageEngine account. We offer three different plans: Basic, Standard or Pro.

 If you website domain name is

-You can add, modify or delete domain names anytime in the control panel.
+You can add, modify or delete Engines and its elements anytime in the control panel.

-Whether you use responsive images markup or the good ol’ image tag, the approach is the same; change the url to your images.
+Whether you use responsive images markup or the good ol’ image tag, the approach is the same; change the url of your images.

 <img src="/img.png"> then change it to

-images.yoursite.com is the domain name you chose in previous steps.
-Alternatively, your
+xxxxxx.cdn.imgeng.in is the Delivery Address assigned to you in previous steps.

-When set up, you can always log into the control panel and adjust any settings and create or delete new domains names or origins.
+When set up, you can always log into the control panel and adjust any settings and add or delete new engines, origins, or customize delivery addresses.